mohsinraza2999/New-York-Taxi-Fare-Analysis/README.md

 │   ├── figures/              # Graphs and plots
 │   └── reports/              # Exported results or summaries
 │
+├── main.py                   # run and train the model
 ├── requirements.txt          # Project dependencies
 ├── README.md                 # Project overview and instructions
 └── .gitignore                # Files/folders to ignore in Git